djsudduth/keep-it-markdown/README.md

 KIM's goal is to be markdown compliant.
 Obsidian uses Wikilinks by default.
 Obsidian can use strict markdown by setting the Options / Files & Links / Use [[Wikilinks]] to off.
 Currently, only strict markdown is enforced in KIM conversion to be as compatible as possible.

+## Logseq Use
+Notes will import into Logseq - but to format them correctly, an experimental feature has been added.
+A new switch has been configured (-l) to add paragraph bullets within each exported note so Logseq will render them better.
+Deep testing was not done on this option.

 ## Notion Use
 KIM markdown note exports seem to import into Notion successfully.
-However, Notion fails to import linked image attachments (which seems to be a general Notion md import problem at this time).
+However, Notion STILL fails to import linked image attachments (which seems to be a general Notion md import problem at this time).
 Notion also ties underlying ids to any cross-linked notes so that there is no automated cross-linking when importing (future feature).
 Also, tags are not supported in Notion so Keep labels will just be text hashtags within the note which are searchable.

 ## Joplin Use
 KIM markdown note exports also import very well into Joplin.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them.
 However, wikilinks and tags are not supported in Joplin's manual markdown import so Keep labels will just be text hashtags within the note which are searchable.